reststate/reststate-client/docs/Reading Data.md

 ## Options

 All read methods take an optional `options` property, consisting of an object of additional options to pass.

-Currently the only option supported is `include`.
-This specifies which relationships to include in the returned values:
+Each key/value pair in the object is translated into a query string parameter key/value pair:

 ```js
 resource.all({